 After 5 minutes, lift the lid of your cooking pot and drain the water that may have gathered under it.

-Then, spread your chicken over the rice, cover the Dutch oven again, and wait for 2 to 3 minutes.
+Then, spread your chicken over the rice, cover the Dutch oven again, and wait for 2-3 minutes.
 This is so the chicken warms up over the rice.

 Your chicken shawarma rice is now ready ✨!

-Serve it in a bowl nice and hot with the chicken shawarma on top of the rice, along with a generous amount of garlic sauce on the side and some fresh veggies!
+Serve it in a bowl or serving dish nice and hot with the chicken shawarma on top of the rice, along with loads of garlic sauce on the side (a generous drizzle of shawarma sauce is essential 😍) and some fresh veggies!

 Garnish with some fresh cilantro if you prefer.